precice/tutorials/quickstart/README.md

 ```

 You can also run OpenFOAM in parallel: `./run.sh -parallel`.
-Before the simulation again, cleanup the results and temporary files using `./clean-tutorial.sh`.

 In serial, the simulation should take less than a minute to compute (simulated time: 2.5s).